sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 ## 2. Bridge

-The Bridge is a structural design pattern that is designed to split a very large class into two sepereate heirarchies which can be developed independendently.
+The Bridge is a structural design pattern that is designed to split a very large class into two separate hierarchies which can be developed independendently.
 The two hierarchies are referred to as the Abstraction level and the Implementation level.
 Basically if you have a class that has multiple variants of some functionality, you can use a Bridge pattern to divide and organize the class into two easier to understand hierarchies.

 ## 2.1.
 Components of the Bridge